Travel Information and Tips

 Institution Sponsored Trips/Outbound

-For those engaged in a faculty led HPU sponsored trip outbound, please ensure that you your respective Dean is aware of this trip and in support of it.
+For those engaged in a faculty led HPU sponsored trip outbound, please ensure that your respective Dean is aware of this trip and in support of it.

 All faculty-led international travel has to be approved by the Provost.
 Typically, this is in the form of a proposal with all travel details outlined.
 Please confirm that the Provost (or now-acting Provost) has approved the trip